Raphile14/MCMFusionVotationBot/README.md

 # Description
 This Bot is used to assist the MCM Fusion: Technicity event for the academic year 2020-2021 on October 2, 2020.
 The Bot will handle the votation process for the Show Stopper and MCMFlicks and Chill through messenger.
 A website is provided to show a live display of current votes (https://mcmfusionvotationbot.herokuapp.com/).

+# NOTE (09/27/2020)
+This project is cancelled.
+Voting will be done on the website.

 # Changelog
+indev 1.1.1 (09/27/2020)
+- Update of project status

 indev 1.1.0 (09/26/2020)
 - Added Privacy Policy Page